Ned Rorem, prize-winning composer and writer, dies at 99

 “Why do I write music?” he once asked.
 “Because I want to hear it — it’s as simple as that.”

-Verena Dobnik, a former reporter for The Associated Press in New York, was the principle writer of this obituary.
+Verena Dobnik, a former reporter for The Associated Press in New York, was the principal writer of this obituary.
 AP National Writer Hillel Italie contributed reporting from New York.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.